gabbo89/EEA2024-2025/docs/2a1_file_formats.md

 published: true
 ---

-COMPLETE
+FINAL VERSION
-{: .label .label-yellow }
+{: .label .label-green }

 A brief introduction to various file formats used in bioinformatics.